FNALLPC/cmseft/README.md

 ```bash
 ./dump_templates.py histos.pkl.gz
 ```
-which will write two files into `../statistics/` directory for use with the next section.
+which will write two files: `templates.root` and `scaling.pkl.gz` for use with the next section.

 ## Statistics

 This section of the tutorial will demonstrate how to build a model from the template histograms and run fits using the [Combine](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) tool.
+The section uses three files from the previous section, but they have been included in the repository for convenience:
+- `templates.root` contain the histograms for the nominal samples
+- `scaling.pkl.gz` contains the per-bin scaling as a function of the EFT parameters
+- `quad_fit_coeff.json` contains the per-channel scaling (for normalization morphing instead of per-bin morphing)

 This section will be run outside of the conda enviornment used so far.
 To exit the environment, run
 ```bash